 2. 15% Innovation Time

-3M employees are able to spend up to 15% of their time working on a project that they are passionate about.
+3M employees are able to spend up to 15% of their time working on projects that they are passionate about.
 But doesn’t this create huge inefficiency?
 Well perhaps, but out of “15% time”, 3M has created billions of dollars of revenue.
 Not everything pays off, but things that do provide the benefit that 3M needs to reinforce “15% time”.
 Every 3M’er knows that they can use this time and it attracts innovative people into the organisation.

-They are willing to let people work on let projects even if there is no immediate benefit, on the assumption that an application for those ideas may be hiding in plain sight.
+They are willing to let people work on projects even if there is no immediate benefit, on the assumption that an application for those ideas may be hiding in plain sight.

 3. Innovation is a Bumpy Journey